Firnblut/LootFilterTurtle/README.md

 2. Displays maximum stack size on all items in your bags (see above)
 3. Deletes all grey items you loot
 4. Deletes all items on your custom list when you loot them
-5. Vendor value threshold: Only deletes items (3+4) if their value is below a certain vendor value threshold.
+5. Vendor value threshold: Only deletes items (3+4) if their value is below a certain vendor value threshold (vendor value in this step is determined by maximum stack size times unit vendor price)
 6. Sells all grey and listed items as soon you talk to a vendor

 Commands: